mitch7391/homebridge-cmd4-AdvantageAir/docs/zone-control-design.md

 ## Rapid changes and bounded work

-The coordinator keeps at most one unsent desired value per zone and at most 64 zones with pending intentions.
-A newer unsent value replaces an older one.
+The coordinator keeps at most one unsent desired value per zone state, thermostat mode, or thermostat temperature, with at most 64 pending control requests across the controller.
+A newer unsent value for the same control replaces an older one.
+Different controls retain their queue positions.
 Already transmitted commands cannot be recalled.
 Their completion updates the observed snapshot without overwriting a newer requested value in HomeKit.
 Other queued rooms retain their order, preventing a repeatedly changed room